IE 11 is not supported. For an optimal experience visit our site on another browser.

 Britain's Prince Charles and Camilla visit Jordan

-Though she is not in the line of succession, Queen Elizabeth determined in February 2022 that Camilla will become queen consort when Charles takes the throne.
+Though Camilla is not in the line of succession, Elizabeth determined in February 2022 that Camilla would become queen consort when Charles takes the throne.
+As mentioned, she is now listed as queen.

 William, The Duke of Cambridge

 Born on June 21, 1982, Prince William is Charles and Diana's firstborn child, which makes him first in line to the throne.
-His marriage to Kate Middleton was an all-out royal event viewed live by tens of millions around the globe.
+His marriage to Kate Middleton, with whom he has three children, was an all-out royal event viewed live by tens of millions around the globe.
 Upon their marriage, William was made Duke of Cambridge and Kate became the Duchess of Cambridge.

 Will and Kate's titles, however, changed following Elizabeth's death and Charles' ascension.
 They're now the Prince and Princess of Wales, titles held for the heir apparent.